Shipping is free to the contiguous 48 United States only. Alaska, Hawaii and Canada please call for a shipping quote.

 Practice hitting both fast pitch and slow pitch softballs and practice your fielding skills, too, with our impressive lineup of softball pitching machines.

 Featuring ultra portable Louisville Slugger softball machines, affordable Heater softball pitching machines, incredible value First Pitch softball machines, pro-level BATA softball pitching machines and the biggest name in the softball pitching machine game - JUGS Sports, we are sure to have the perfect machine for your game and your budget.
 Recently, we've even added top of the line Spinball Wizard and Rawlings combo pitching machines that all throw curves and drops which can be used for baseball or softball.
+Our newest fastpitch softball pitching machine - the WMP-22 Windmill Pitching Machine - is the only pitching machine made that simulates a fast pitch windup and pitch.

 Whether you are looking for fast pitch softball pitching machines or slow pitch softball pitching machines, we've got them.
 In fact, most of these machines will do both!